-Here at South Hetton Primary School it is our intention to equip pupils with the PSHE skills they require across their school careers and help them access to the wider world and prepare them to be a global citizen within a global community.
+Here at South Hetton Primary School, it is our intention to equip pupils with the PHSCE skills they require across their school careers and help them access to the wider world and prepare them to be a global citizen within a global community.
 They will also obtain sex and relationships education to help prepare them for puberty and give them an understanding of sexual development, health and hygiene and knowledge of safe and loving relationships. (a separate policy details this curriculum).

-Our aims and goals in PSHE and RSE:
+Our goals in PSHE and RSE are that all pupils will:

-- we aim to create learners who are Independent thinkers and can persevere with their learning; - we foster ambition and aim to broaden our children's horizons; - we aim to provide a nurturing environment of respect and tolerance and provide encourage team work and togetherness.
+We aim to create learners who are Independent thinkers and can persevere with their learning.

+We foster ambition and aim to broaden our children's horizons.

+We aim to provide a nurturing environment of respect and tolerance and provide encourage team work and togetherness.